mshadbolt/Ae.aegypti-toolset/README.md

 ## Completed:
 * VCF converter from superconts to Juneja assembly physical positions
-* Tutorials on how to access BioMart using R package biomaRt
+* Tutorials on how to access BioMart using R package biomaRt (See GeneAnnotation Folder)

 ## On the wishlist: